miarmely/miarmely/README.md

 ### ABOUT ME:
 * I have been "Computer Engineering" student who have studied at "3" different school and have "3.8 ECTS".
-* I have 1.5+ years working experience at software companies in the areas which i mentioned under the "ABILITIES" title.

 ### EDUCATIONS:
 1) Konya Necmettin Erbakan University / Turkey &nbsp;&nbsp; Computer Engineering